dfbr/pythonLessons/README.md

 **Not required, but potentially useful**
 - A github account.
 Sign up at [https://github.com/signup](https://github.com/signup)

+## Schedule

+Lessons:
+- Wednesday 18th September, 10am - 3pm
+- Wednesday 16th September, 10am - 3pm

+Drop-in session:
+- Thursday 26th September, 10am - 12 midday (location TBC)

+The schedule will vary based on the speed of work but we will have a short (5-10 minute) break at around 11am, lunch (30 minutes) at around 12:30 and a further short break at around 2pm.

 ## Other help

 There will be a drop-in session (date and location TBC).
 Please come along with your Python questions for discussion and assistance.